3M under fire in Belgium over company's handling of contamination

 "It's unfortunate that there's such a disconnect on the facts of this situation as we continue to work with Minister [Zuhal] Demir's office," Teeters wrote.
 "It's also unfortunate that we continue to see misunderstanding and mistrust when we are working hard to collaborate with all parties in science-based discourse about how, not if, 3M will take action."

-An additional shock, Pieters said in an interview, was that it now appears Flanders regulators under a previous administration were aware of problems but did not act.
+An additional shock, Pieters said in an interview, was that Flanders regulators under a previous administration were aware of problems but did not act.

 He was referring to the 2019 film about lawyer Robert Bilott's legal crusade to hold DuPont accountable for widespread PFOA contamination in West Virginia.